Billerica, Mass. —

-To seek treatment for a sports injury like the one above, make an appointment with one of these sports medicine doctors.
+To seek treatment for a sports injury like the one above, make an appointment with one of these sports medicine doctors in New York / New Jersey.
 CLICK HERE or Call:

 NEW YORK (Reuters Health) – A large, population-based study conducted in Norway shows that physical exercise is associated with a lower prevalence of chronic musculoskeletal complaints more than a decade later.

 Physical inactivity and chronic musculoskeletal complaints share “several negative determinants of health,” Dr. Helene Sulutvedt Holth of the Norwegian University of Science and Technology in Trondheim and colleagues point out in the December 1 issue of the online journal BMC Musculoskeletal Disorders.